Electric Car Basics

 There are three different types of electric cars designed to meet different driving needs.
 They are all-electric, plug-in hybrid electric and fuel cell electric.

 All-electric cars (commonly referred to as EVs or BEVs) don’t use gasoline, and instead have a large battery that powers one or more electric motors.
-Currently, battery-electrics have a driving range of 80 to more than 300 miles, with ranges increasing as new models are introduced.
-In addition to driving past the gas station, battery-electrics don’t require much maintenance (such as oil changes, smog checks, spark plug changes and replacing a catalytic converter or various other parts that wear out and break down) compared to gas cars.
+Currently, all-electric cars have a driving range of 80 to more than 300 miles, with ranges increasing as new models are introduced.
+In addition to driving past the gas station, all-electric cars don’t require much maintenance (such as oil changes, smog checks, spark plug changes and replacing a catalytic converter or various other parts that wear out and break down) compared to gas cars.

 Plug-In Hybrid Electric Cars